 Find out more about Otis Taylor’s creative impetus, as he explores signature cuts from his new album and a catalog that’s quickly growing in stature.
 Taylor, after an early period of musicmaking in a series of teen-era blues-rock bands, left the stage from 1977 until 1995 — only to restart his career with an attendant burst of avant-garde creativity.

-Contraband, which takes its title from the name given to runaway slaves who escaped across Union lines during the Civil War, follows and then expands upon the Colorado-based guitarist’s tradition of heart-rending narratives and brilliantly complex instrumentation — all woven together inside of a pounding, trance-like groove.
+Contraband, which takes its title from the name given to runaway slaves who escaped across Union lines during the Civil War, follows and then expands upon the uniquely modern Colorado-based bluesman’s tradition of heart-rending narratives and brilliantly complex instrumentation — all woven together inside of a pounding, trance-like groove.
 He has quickly become one of the most exciting and original voices in a genre badly in need of both …

 “RESURRECTION BLUES,” (WHITE AFRICAN, 2001): A stand-out cut on the project that introduced Taylor’s brand of bone-chilling trance blues to a wider audience.
 The album, which ended up earning four W.C.
 Handy nominations on the way to best new artist debut honors, was brutally frank in its discussion of a series of devastating twists of fate – from an old South lynching (“Saint Martha Blues”) to the plight of the homelessness (“Hungry People”) to the desperate feeling of being unable to afford care for a dying child (“3 Days and 3 Nights”).
 On a song-cycle filled with them, however, Taylor has called “Resurrection Blues” – told from the point of view of Jesus, as he contemplates crucifixion – his most intense composition ever.